 The review visit will begin on [date] with [highlight of Day One].
 Day Two of the review visit, the committee will meet with our faculty and staff as well as undergraduate and graduate students.
 At the end of the day, you will have a group dinner so that you may compare notes and draft your written report.
-On Day Three, the committee will present its findings in an oral presentation for the exit meeting on [date], which will include [names or titles: Dean, Provost, and Vice Provost] at [time].
-The committee's final written report should be sent to the Provost with a copy to me by [date].
+On Day Three, the committee will present its findings in an oral presentation for the exit meeting on [date], which will include [names or titles: Dean, Institute Leadership, and APAE] at [time].
+The committee's final written report should be sent to me by [date].